canvas

 object using the data provided in the Uint8ClampedArray

-argument, interpreted using the given dimensions.
+argument, interpreted using the given dimensions and the color space indicated by settings.

 As each pixel in the data is represented by four numbers, the length of the data needs to be a multiple of four times the given width.
 If the height is provided as well, then the length needs to be exactly the width times the height times 4.